 We are carrying out research into alternative building components that could be used in a FLB and are liasing with product manufacturers to develop RE-Fab compatible products.

-The ASBP will be formally launching RE-Fab at Resource, 3-5th March, 2015, where the ASBP and its RE-Fab partners have been asked to design and build a demountable stage.
+The ASBP formally launched RE-Fab at Resource and Ecobuild, 3-5th March, 2015, where the ASBP and its RE-Fab partners held two fully attended seminars.

 Sequestered Carbon in Construction Products